Gerardo-rios/e-commerce-training-app/README.md

 ### Run the application

-Open your favourite terminal in the root and install the npm dependencies with:
+Open your favorite terminal in the root and install the npm dependencies with:

 ```
 npm install